Ncnchiche/Charsort/README.md

  -o outputs sorted doubly linked list with no duplicates to new file

-Two things:
-can either sort a file and output to shell or can add file charcters into doubly linked list and sort and output letters to a new file

 ## How to Run

 Firstly clone the files from this git repository